 The Arctic is one of the world’s most fragile environments.
-Temperatures there are warming at a rate nearly twice the global average.
+Temperatures there are increasing at a rate nearly twice the global average.

 Will you stand up for people like the Sami?

-Too often, vulnerable communities are overlooked.
-The people who have contributed the least to climate change, are often the hardest hit.
+Too often, the people who have contributed the least to climate change are the hardest hit.
 They are living with the consequences of our lack of action.

-Communities, like the indigenous Sami people, are especially exposed.
-Their traditions, rights and very way of life are already in jeopardy.
+Communities like the indigenous Sami people are especially exposed.
+Their traditions, rights and very way of life are in jeopardy.

 At EJF, we’re fighting for climate justice

 People whose lives are being devastated by climate change need to be heard.
-We cannot stand idly by whilst cultures are threatened and livelihoods destroyed.
+We cannot stand idly by while cultures are threatened and livelihoods destroyed.